klevan/klevan.github.io/cv/index.md

 1.  **KE LeVan** *et al.* 2009.
 Testing multiple hypotheses for the maintenance of male homosexual copulatory behaviour in flour beetles. *Journal of Evolutionary Biology* 22 (1), 60-70
 1. A South, **K LeVan**, *et al.* 2008.
 Examining the role of cuticular hydrocarbons in firefly species recognition.  *Ethology* 114 (9), 916-924
 1.  **KE LeVan** and N Wilson-Rich 2006.
 An honest and deceitful review. *Science* 314 (5801), 927-928

+## Teaching Experience

+2014 Explore Ecology,

+* Instructed 850 students at the K-6 level, created and delivered inquiry-based curriculum that emphasized California natural history, plant biology and evolution

+2012 Reuben H. Fleet Science Center, San Diego: K-8 Teacher Institute

+* Led a 90 minute workshop teaching STEM methods to 25 K-8 educators.

+2009-2012 University of California, San Diego: Introduction to Research

+* Personally mentored 24 students in their independent research in the Holway lab.
+Many were from underserved populations (16 women, 2 Native Americans, 3 Hispanics, 1 Hawaiian) and 25% pursued graduate school afterward.

+2011 University of California, San Diego: Introduction to Ecology

+* Head teaching assistant for Dr. Jon Shurin, led discussion sections, graded exams, led review sessions.

+2011 University of California, San Diego: Biometry: Instructor for two lab sections for 25 students each.

+* Labs teach basic statistical methods, appropriate applications and R statistical software.

+2010 University of California, San Diego: Ecosystems and Global Change

+* Teaching assistant for Dr. Elsa Cleland for a class of 175 students, led two discussion sections of 30 students each, graded problem sets and exams.

+2006-2008 Tufts University: Organisms and Populations

+* Taught lab sections with 26 students.
+Labs explore the field of organismal biology, with emphasis on major disciplines within the field (i.e. microscopy, taxonomy, bioinformatics, genetics, evolution, physiology, and anatomy).